Raghul222006/IBM-NJ-Product-Catalog-with-MongoDB/README.md

 Mongodb

-Aim:
+1.Aim:
 The aim of the Product Catalog with MongoDB project is to develop a full-stack web application where users can view, add, update, and delete products.
 This system helps manage product details efficiently using MongoDB as the database and provides a simple, user-friendly interface for interaction.

-Features:
+2.Features:
 --Add New Products: Users or admins can add new products with name, price, description, and category.

 --View Products: Displays a list of all available products stored in the database.